Digital PR is the most profitable marketing type in 2019.

-During the outreach stages themselves, specific issues or element can change and vary.
+During the outreach stages themselves, specific issues or elements can change and vary.
 Occasionally campaigns are tweaked mid-outreach to change the overall pitch dynamic.
 This is done to improve conversions of email pitches when something seems off during the process or conversions are lower than expected.

 These are continually tweaked during the entire campaign to deliver the best ROI for the campaign’s investment.

-In select cases we’ll run a 3.4 stage to the campaign.
+In select cases we’ll run a 3.4 stage to the campaign

-One full campaign structure from stage 1 to 4 takes 12 weeks.
-As a result, all campaigns are built on a 3-month contract with investments starting at £3,000/month.
-All content, design, development, outreach, project management & link acquiring costs are included in this fee.
+All content, design, development, prospecting, outreach, licensing, software, negotiations, project management & link acquiring costs are included in this fee.